 A cafeteria is located on the adjacent UHWO campus, a few minutes' walk from the HTIC campus, offering meal services on weekdays during each term.
 All students living in the dormitory are required to purchase a meal plan.
-Vending machines are available on the first floor of the classroom building and on the first and second floor or the dormitory.
+Vending machines are available on the first floor of the classroom building and on the first floor of the dormitory.